amyard/DE/README.md

 Retrieve data from Kafka and store it in PostgreSQL or Azure Storage as JSON, CSV, or Parquet.
 Load data from PostgreSQL and perform cleaning using PySpark.
 Conduct further data manipulation with PySpark.
-Explore the DAGs, pyspark jobs and docker compose here: GitHub link.
+Explore the DAGs, pyspark jobs and docker compose here: https://github.com/amyard/DE/tree/master/DE_end-to-end/dags

 ![MicroBatching.png](images%2FMicroBatching.png)